sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to authenticate user "%(username)s" with "%(credentials_type)s" credentials.
 Possible typo in username.
 No authentication method was able to handle the credentials.
-:Groups: failure, session, failure-specific, operational
+:Groups: operational, session, failure, failure-specific
 :From version: 1.6.0
 :To version: None
 :Description: None